Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 Feeding

-In captivity, a varied diet consisting of crickets, mealworms, roaches, and occasional treats such as waxworms or small grasshoppers will help ensure nutritional balance.
+In captivity, a varied diet of tarantula consisting of crickets, mealworms, roaches, and occasional treats such as waxworms or small grasshoppers will help ensure nutritional balance.
 It’s essential to provide live prey to stimulate the tarantula’s hunting instincts and promote natural behaviors.

 Crickets